Port insider: top tips for cruising the Canaries & Madeira

-Summer, winter or any time in between, a cruise in and around the Canary Islands and the Azores is nothing short of unbeatable.
+Summer, winter or any time in between, a cruise around the Canary Islands and Madeira can be magical.
 Think sun, plenty of sea and well-stocked ports that act as the gateway to characterful cities, interior beauties and the delights of laid back island life.

-Cruising the Canaries & Azores: check out the latest deals on sailings with Marella Cruises* in the Atlantic archipelago of the Canaries, as well as the Portuguese islands of the Azores and Madeira.
+Cruising the Canaries & Madeira: check out the latest deals on sailings with Marella Cruises* in the Atlantic archipelago of the Canaries and around the Portuguese island of Madeira.

 Santa Cruz de la Palma